harness/developer-hub/docs/continuous-delivery/get-started/cd-tutorials/kustomize.md

 You've just learned how to use Harness CD to deploy an application using a Kustomize template.

-#### What's Next?

-- Keep learning about Harness CD.
+Keep learning about Harness CD.
 Add triggers to your pipeline that'll respond to Git events by following this [guide](/docs/platform/triggers/triggering-pipelines).
-- Visit the [Harness Developer Hub](https://developer.harness.io/) for more Tutorials and resources.

 ## How to deploy your own app by using Harness